Additive Combinatorics Using Equivariant Cohomology: The Grasshopper: a simultaneous generalization of the Erd os--Heilbronn problem

 This form was proved by the second author using the Combinatorial Nullstellensatz, however to prove that a certain coefficient of a polynomial is nonzero was cumbersome.

 In \cite{kg=grasshopper} the positivity of this coefficient is proved by an inductive tricky way.
 In this section we will identify this coefficient with an intersection number in a flag manifold.

 The argument of \cite{kg=grasshopper} in fact gives more: at every step we can give a different forbidden sets of integers $M_i$ for $i=1,\dots,2n-1$ of cardinality $n$, and the grasshopper will be able to avoid the positions in $M_i$ with his $i$-th jump.
 We would like to generalize this version: characterizing the sequences of non negative integers $\mathbf{b}=(b_1,\dots,b_{k-1})$ for which the grasshopper can avoid forbidden sets of integers $M_i$ for $i=1,\dots,k-1$ of cardinality $b_i$.
-We will call these sequences $\mathbf{b}$ \emph{admissible}.
-Notice that we no longer assume that $k$ is even.
-In this section we characterize the admissible sequences.
+We will call these sequences $\mathbf{b}$ \emph{admissible}: \begin{definition} A sequence of non negative integers $\mathbf{b}=(b_1,\dots,b_{k-1})$ is admissible if for all $M_i\subset\Z$ and $|M_i|=b_i$, and for all $a_1,a_2,\dots,a_{k}$ distinct integers there is a permutation $\pi\in S_k$ such that for all $j=1,\dots k-1$